 Here is a table depicting the comparison of Mid Cap MF returns with the other categories:

-Hence, mid-cap fund performance in 2025 has been quite satisfactory.
+Hence, mid-cap fund performance so far in 2026 has been quite satisfactory.
 Mid-cap funds provide an excellent balance between risk and return.
 The investor does not take too many high risks (as in the case of small-cap funds) but manages to earn a considerable return.

 1. High Growth Potential Compared to Large Caps